Ian Nelson – Chair

 Gayle Johnston – Vice Chair

 Gayle is a lawyer, admitted to practice in Tasmania, South Australia and the Commonwealth.
-She is a Department Manager, Legal Services for TasWater.
-Previously she was General Counsel for the Integrity Commission and formerly a litigation partner at Simmons Wolfhagen.
+She is Manager Operations at the Legal Profession Board of Tasmania.
+Gayle is the former Department Manager, Legal Services for TasWater.
+She was previously General Counsel for the Integrity Commission and formerly a litigation partner at Simmons Wolfhagen.
 She has broad experience in general insurance work, acting on behalf of several national medical defence organisations, workers compensation and public liability for a national supermarket chain, and personal injury claims.
 She is a former Board Member of HDNS, from October 2007 until November 2010, and again since June 2011.

 Gayle holds a Bachelor of Laws from Flinders University, South Australia; a Graduate Certificate in Legal Practice, University of South Australia; a Graduate Diploma in Medical and Health Law, Melbourne University; a Diploma of Aviation (Air Traffic Services), Airservices College Australia.
 She was a participant of the Tasmania Leaders Program 2012.